zivko/JQuery-Plugin-GoogleMap/README.md

 jQuery GoogleMap Plugin
 ==========

-This is simple Jquery Gogole map plugin, for easy display google map on page.
+This is simple Jquery Google map plugin, for easy display google map on page.

 ## Usage